28 hours of battle in Mosul

 They want to make it across the street where the shooting is heaviest to treat the injuries but we can't move.

-An ISIS radio voice asks for back-up.
+An ISIS radio voice asks for backup.

 A captain we are with takes a selfie with us, then yells for a route to be opened up so we can move out.